The Unabridge Naked Truth About Grandma

 Catchin’ a cool breeze ‘n

-Starin’ down inta that space
+Starin’ down inta that

 Betwixt the two buildin’s